 (email at firstname.lastname@example.org)

 The Steel group has a broad spread of interests ranging from the development and applications of new methods for organic synthesis to the design and synthesis of small molecule probes and modulators (inhibitors) of biological processes to applications in applied synthetic biology.
-The work is supported by both the research councils (EPSRC, BBSRC, MRC) and industry (Syngenta, GSK)
+The work is supported by both the research councils (EPSRC, BBSRC, MRC) and industry (Syngenta, GSK, AZ, Pfizer, Lilly)

 Synthesis and Application of Boronic Acids

-Aryl and heteroaryl boronate esters are very important organic intermediates in organic synthesis that have been deployed in many useful transformations including the Suzuki-Miyaura cross-coupling reactions, Cu-catalyzed C-O and C-N coupling reactions, and Rh-catalyzed conjugate additions to carbonyl compounds.
+Aryl and heteroaryl boronate esters are very important organic intermediates in organic synthesis that have been deployed in many useful transformations including the Suzuki–Miyaura cross-coupling reactions, Cu-catalyzed C-O and C-N coupling reactions, and conjugate additions to carbonyl compounds.
 As a result there is a need for efficient methods to prepare them.
-We have been studying the iridium catalyzed direct borylation of arene C-H bonds as a powerful route to these compounds.
-Recent results have included the development of one-pot single solvent procedures for the conversion of arenes into biaryls, arylpropionates and propanols in high yields.3 Current efforts are addressed at exploring other sequential chemistries, the design of better ligand sets to control regiochemistry and the development of faster, more effective catalysts using cheaper metals such as copper.
-Throughout all of this we collaborate closely with our Durham colleague Prof Todd Marder and also with other chemists elsewhere including Profs Zenyang Lin (Hong Kong) and Lei Lui (Beijing).
+We have been studying the iridium catalyzed direct borylation of C-H and C-X bonds as a powerful route to these compounds.
+A particular current interest is in developing strategies for the preparation of basic heterocyclic boronic acid which are more challenging to prepare but are of vital importance for the pharmaceutical and agrochemical industries.
+Other goals include included the development of sequential chemistries in which borylation is combined with a second transformation, the design of better ligand sets to control regiochemistry and the development of faster, more effective catalysts using cheaper metals such as copper and zinc.
+Throughout all of this we collaborate closely with Todd Marder (Würzburg) and also with other chemists elsewhere including Profs Zenyang Lin (Hong Kong) and Lei Lui (Beijing).